Microshak/MicroNotes/UW/Week1IoT.md

 I hear and I forget.
 I see and I remember.
 I do and I understand - Confucius

 ---
+# Goal of this course
+* Explore where/how big data is being used
+*  Cement concepts
+*  Match teaching with what big data engineers do

+# What do Big data engeneers do?
+* ETL
+* Process pipelines
+* Analyze
+* ML

 ## What is Big Data